 This cake is best baked in a 9-10″ bundt pan, but you can also bake it in a tube pan (angel food cake pan).
 You can’t bake angel food cake or cakes that are constructed for a tube pan in a bundt pan but you can bake this one in a tube pan if that’s all you have.

-In a pinch, you can also bake this as two 9×5-inch loaf pans, but baking time will be affected.
+What if I don’t have a tube pan or bundt pan?
+You can also bake two pound cakes in two 9 x 5-inch loaf pans, but baking time will be affected.

 Ingredients